 - Day and evening shifts

-The Office of Facilities Management is sourcing clear Plexiglas panels for possible installation in offices that deal with a large number of visitors or clients.
-The college will follow recommendations based on a workspace analysis by Environmental Health and Safety staff.
+The Office of Facilities Management has already installed Plexiglas panels in offices that deal with a large number of visitors or clients; additional modifications can be made as needed, based on a workspace analysis conducted by Environmental Health and Safety staff.

 Whom can I contact with further questions?

 Classroom faculty and staff should work with their department chairs to clarify their fall teaching schedules.
-They may submit additional questions to [email protected] All other employees should direct questions on fall reopening to their supervisors.
+They may submit additional questions to [email protected].
+All other employees should direct questions about spring 2021 operations to their supervisors.
 All employees may contact HR with issues, questions, and concerns.

 If I am covered by an Aetna health care plan offered by FIT, are there costs for testing